Charly1357/project1cristina/README.md

 - in Pages I selected in Branch the main and save
 - I had to wait quite a long time and on the head appeared your site is live with the http adress

+### Content

+- The checkbox for cellphones was taking from love running
+- The way the 6 divs are placed around a round central image was taken from love running

+### Media

+- The icons were taken from fontawesome

+### Acknowledgements

+-The main idea was taken from Love Running